AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 ## The $25 Billion Avocado

-Look at Microsoft's balance sheet.
-In Q2 of 2026 alone, they dumped approximately $37.5 billion into capital expenditures.
+Look at Microsoft's balance sheet for a reality check.
+In Q2 of 2024 alone, they dumped approximately $14 billion into capital expenditures, and projections for 2026 show quarterly CapEx potentially hitting $37.5 billion.
 A staggering 67% of that—roughly $25 billion—went to short-lived assets.

-We are talking about GPUs and custom silicon explicitly designed for immediate inference demand.
+We are talking about GPUs, optical transceivers, and custom silicon explicitly designed for immediate inference and training demand.
 They are buying hardware that depreciates faster than a new car driven off the lot.
-An H100 cluster bought today is legacy technical debt in 18 months.
+An H100 cluster bought today is legacy technical debt in 18 to 24 months, entirely overshadowed by the upcoming B200 (Blackwell) architecture, which promises massive leaps in FP4 processing.

 This is the reality of the $700 billion infrastructure race.
 Training a model is a massive, one-time capital expenditure.
-Serving that model to a billion users who want it to write marketing copy or debug Python scripts is an infinite, recurring operational nightmare.
+Serving that model to a billion users who want it to write marketing copy, summarize internal wikis, or debug Python scripts is an infinite, recurring operational nightmare.
+It is like buying a hypercar to commute in bumper-to-bumper traffic—except the hypercar consumes millions of dollars in electricity every month.

 NVIDIA dominated the training phase because CUDA is a software moat disguised as hardware.
+Developers know CUDA.
+Frameworks are built on CUDA.
 But inference?
-Inference is a math problem.
-And math problems can be solved by specialized, cheaper silicon.
+Inference is essentially just a very large, repetitive math problem.
+And math problems can be solved by specialized, cheaper, purpose-built silicon.

 ## Silicon Warfare: The Hyperscaler Rebuttal

-This opens the door for dedicated inference chips.
+This dynamic opens the door for dedicated inference chips.

-AWS is pushing Trainium and Inferentia.
-Google is on its nth generation of TPUs.
-Startups like Groq and Cerebras are ignoring general-purpose GPU architectures entirely to build deterministic accelerators.
+AWS is aggressively pushing Trainium and Inferentia.
+Google is on its nth generation of TPUs (Tensor Processing Units) and recently announced the Trillium architecture.
+Microsoft has introduced Maia.
+Startups like Groq and Cerebras are ignoring general-purpose GPU architectures entirely to build deterministic accelerators that prioritize sheer speed over flexibility.
+Furthermore, AMD is making a massive push with its MI300X accelerators, directly challenging NVIDIA on memory capacity and bandwidth.

 Why?
-Because an LLM generating a token does not need the generalized flexibility of a GPU.
-It needs fast matrix multiplication and memory bandwidth.
+Because a Large Language Model (LLM) generating a token does not need the generalized, multi-purpose flexibility of a traditional GPU.
+It needs fast matrix multiplication and, more importantly, immense memory bandwidth.

 Here is what your infrastructure deployment should look like if you care about your runway.
 Stop defaulting to `p4d` or `p5` instances for serving.